GiacomoPope/thesis-template/README.md

 ## Thesis Typography

-I spent far too much of my time writing my thesis procrastinating by instead tweaking the typograhy.
+I spent far too much of my time writing my thesis procrastinating by instead tweaking the typography.
 However, I'm really happy with how it turned out, so I thought I would put it online.

 I started writing my thesis following the [classicthesis](http://www.ctan.org/tex-archive/macros/latex/contrib/classicthesis/) LaTeX template, but it was too complicated and I wasted too much time fighting it to make changes.